Frequently Asked Questions (FAQ)

-Why hire two law firms when you can get more efficient, often more effective counsel with just one?
-The value, the experience and the convenience we offer our clients are hard to beat.
+Why hire two law firms when you can have more efficient – often more effective – counsel with just one?
+The value, the experience, and the convenience we offer our clients are hard to beat.

 Q: What happens if I am an immigrant who has been convicted of a crime?

-A: If you are a non-U.S. citizen and are convicted of a crime, you may have to pay fines, face prison time or even face deportation.
-This is why having a strong team of attorneys is important during and after your criminal case.
+A: If you are a non-U.S. citizen and are convicted of a crime, you may have to pay fines, face prison time, or even face deportation.
+This is why having a strong team of attorneys is important both during and after your criminal case.